kpverse/ArchGemini/README.md

 -   ArchGemini is **compatible with macOS, Windows, and Linux** distributions.
 -   Both the sender and receiver **divices must be connected to the same network**.

+## Support and Issue Reporting

+If you need assistance or want to report any issues, please visit [issues tab](https://github.com/kpverse/archgemini/issues) of our GitHub repository.

 ## Contributing

 We welcome contributions to ArchGemini!
 Feel free to [fork the project](https://github.com/kpverse/ArchGemini/fork), make your improvements, and submit a [pull request](https://github.com/kpverse/ArchGemini/pulls).